adamfoneil/ChunkUpload/README.md

 [![Nuget](https://img.shields.io/nuget/v/AO.AzureUploader)](https://www.nuget.org/packages/AO.AzureUploader)

+## Video Walkthrough
+Here's a [walkthrough](https://1drv.ms/v/s!AvguHRnyJtWMmbIk64wgwuoWM-Jzww?e=EtmKQc) on this solution in PowerPoint.

 ## Credits
 This [SO answer](https://stackoverflow.com/a/61484128/2023653) gave me the idea for what became my `BlockBlobUploader` class.
 The answer here used a local file example.
 I knew this would have to be heavily reworked to be stateless for web use.
 This is what led to my `BlockTracker` abstract class.